 And yes, it is true that sometimes a couple cannot have children because something has gone wrong with the reproductive side of things.
 We can pray for God’s healing, either supernaturally or by treatment.
 But if they cannot have them naturally even after prayer or treatment, then we should not let these extreme cases set biblical norms.
 As the saying goes: extreme cases make bad policy.
 The good news is that this couple can adopt and give a wonderful home to needy children.

 Now what about not dividing or splitting what God has joined together?
 Don’t go near a marriage and seduce one of the partners to commit adultery.
 And married partner, don’t you dare allow yourself to be seduced.

-(Actually, two “married” men or two “married” women getting a “divorce” is not really a divorce in the eyes of God because he never recognized the union in the first place.
-It is a biblical and godly act to dissolve the “marriage” and surrender to righteous living in the kingdom of God.)
+Actually, two “married” men or two “married” women getting a “divorce” is not really a divorce in the eyes of God because he never recognized the union in the first place.
+It is a biblical and godly act to dissolve the “marriage” and surrender to righteous living in the kingdom of God.

 The mom looked surprised and thoughtful.
 Maybe she took my advice to pray for her daughter even if the mom has to pray for years before deliverance and truth penetrated her daughter’s mind.
 Very sad on the surface, but very hopeful at bottom and in the long run.
-People of same-sex attraction can develop opposite attraction, after being born again, discipled, leaving behind the “old community” and be filled with the Spirit regularly, and renewing the mind through Scripture.
+People of same-sex attraction can develop opposite attraction, after being born again, discipled, leaving behind the “old community” and being filled with the Spirit regularly, and renewing the mind through Scripture.
 Thousands have done this.
-See their story online.
+See their stories online.